gkurf/CS180-PJ05/README.md

 ### GUI.java
 #### Functionality:
-This class gives unique statistics and data according to if the user is a customer or a seller.
-For the seller dashboard, the program outputs the store name, number of messages received from each customer, and the top 10 most common words sent to the store for each store the seller has.
-For the customer dashboard, the program outputs The list of stores in order of the number of messages received from the customer in descending order, listing the name, the number of messages received from the customer, the number of messages sent by the store, the number of customers who sent messages to the store, and the top 5 most common words used in all messages sent to the store by all customers for each store.
+This class ultilizes Java's Swing GUI capablilities to create graphical elements for the user to interact with.
+It implements buttons, labels, text boxes, and spinners to provide an easy and effective user interface.
+It is used at any point where a graphical window is needed to display information or request input from the user.
 #### Testing
-All testing is done through independently testing each method and then testing the overall implementation of the code into the general project.
+Testing of the GUI class was done through independently testing each method and then testing the overall implementation of the code into the general project.
 The testing included basic output and exception handling.
-This testing is done through testing other class capabilities as the outputs of the dashboard are dependent upon them.
 #### Relationship with other Classes
-This class is reliant upon the messaging features, the store features, the user inputs and outputs, and just about every other class as it displays the statistics of the whole marketplace.

-### Statistics.java
-#### Functionality:
-This class gives unique statistics and data according to if the user is a customer or a seller.
-For the seller dashboard, the program outputs the store name, number of messages received from each customer, and the top 10 most common words sent to the store for each store the seller has.
-For the customer dashboard, the program outputs The list of stores in order of the number of messages received from the customer in descending order, listing the name, the number of messages received from the customer, the number of messages sent by the store, the number of customers who sent messages to the store, and the top 5 most common words used in all messages sent to the store by all customers for each store.
-#### Testing
-All testing is done through independently testing each method and then testing the overall implementation of the code into the general project.
-The testing included basic output and exception handling.
-This testing is done through testing other class capabilities as the outputs of the dashboard are dependent upon them.
-#### Relationship with other Classes
-This class is reliant upon the messaging features, the store features, the user inputs and outputs, and just about every other class as it displays the statistics of the whole marketplace.
+This class is called by Stride180.java (main), Users.java, User.java, and Statistics.java at various points during program execution.
+It is used at any point where a graphical window is needed to display information or request input from the user.

 ### Message.java
 #### Functionality